jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 * Configuring servers and external applications

-## Pack Files as a DSL
+## Module Files as a DSL

-Pack Files support enough complexity to act as a [DSL (Domain-Specific-Language)](https://en.wikipedia.org/wiki/Domain-specific_language) for arbitrary 3D Graphics applications.
+Module Files support enough complexity to act as a [DSL (Domain-Specific-Language)](https://en.wikipedia.org/wiki/Domain-specific_language) for arbitrary 3D Graphics applications.
 A DSL is basically a tiny programming language, often declarative, which is focused on a very specific problem domain.

-SquidSpace uses the Pack File DSL capability to declare the functionality for walkthrough simulations.
-However, Pack Files are generic enough to drive a completely different kind of 3D application through that application providing different pack file processors, resources, modifiers and/or doing object placement differently.
+SquidSpace uses the Module File DSL capability to declare the functionality for walkthrough simulations.
+However, Module Files are generic enough to drive a completely different kind of 3D application through that application providing different Module File processors, resources, modifiers and/or doing object placement differently.